 - Shut down the third party billing system.
 This will stop the application picking up the import file halfway through the transfer.

 - From the Bp Premier main screen, select Utilities > Search.
 The Database search screen will appear.

-- Create a database search for patients 16 years and under who have received any immunisations.
+- Create a database search for patients who have received immunisations.
 See Searching the database for more information.
-The following example shows a search for patients with a DOB less than 17 years from the current date:
+The following example shows a search for any patients who have received vaccines since a particular date:

 - Click Run Query to populate the search list.